 You can implement this rule to follow anytime or when you see a storm coming closer.
 Park your car in a garage, roof-covered parking, or under a bridge.
 Any cover would help to prevent or minimize hail damage to your vehicle.

-Tip 3: Wait It Out
+Tip 3: Wait, It Out

-When caught on the road with a hail storm, it is best to pull over and wait it out.
+When caught on the road in a hail storm, it is best to pull over and wait it out.
 Driving in a hail storm will cause more damage.
 If you could find a bridge or fuel station nearby to get cover, this would minimize the damage even more.

 Tip 4: Get A Car Cover